 Continuous light movement throughout the day can also prevent muscles from feeling stiff and tightening up.

 Fighting against "There is no rest for the wicked," rest is a necessary component of weight training.
-The body does need time to recover and repair itself, especially if the movements are something the body is not used to.
+The body does need time to recover and repair itself, especially if movements are new.

 Since exercise and diet go hand-in-hand, fueling and nourishing the body should not go unnoticed.

-Especially when weight training, adequate protein stimulates muscle repair and growth while healthful carbs replete glycogen stores and stabilize blood sugars.
+Especially when weight training, adequate protein stimulates muscle repair and growth.
+Healthful carbs replete glycogen stores and stabilize blood sugars as well.

-In addition to these 10 best foods for muscle recovery, drink at least 64-ounces of water each day to reduce dehydration and muscle cramping risk.
+Also, aim to drink at least 64-ounces of water each day to reduce the risks of dehydration and muscle cramps.